13 Societal Trends

 Less Big Military, more Small Ball.
 Big weapons may be needed to stop North Korea's nuclear threat.
 But battleships and F-16s are less likely to be key to future wars.
 More likely battlefields will be business and government computer networks, which control not only our money but our energy and water supply.
 Or as experts including Bill Gates warn, bioattacks which are yet to go beyond small-scale sarin and anthrax but could expand to highly communicable bioweapons of mass destruction.
 So the U.S. response will need to be more small-ball.

 Weed.
 Whee!
 Many people are merrily embracing marijuana, a second alcohol.
 Despite the suffering and cost that alcohol wreaks and despite, in prohibition, alcohol use and related deaths declining dramatically, we’re hurtling to legalize recreational marijuana nationwide.
-That's despite the 2017 National Academy of Sciences metaevaluation of the 200 best-quality studies, which lays out the serious mental and physical dangers associated with pot.
+That's despite the National Academy of Sciences metaevaluation of the 200 best-quality studies, which lays out the serious mental and physical dangers associated with marijuana.
 Then there's the increase in pot-caused vehicle accidents in states that have legalized marijuana.
 To top it all, logic indicates and evidence suggests but hasn't yet determined that in those states, teenagers, whose brains are most vulnerable to marijuana’s dangers, are using more of it.

 Fake news from Left and Right.
-Per this week’s comprehensive review in The Atlantic, both Left and Right media are twisting or ignoring facts to promulgate their a priori world view.
+Per this week’s comprehensive review in The Atlantic, both Left and Right media are twisting or ignoring facts to promulgate their a-priori world view.
 The loser, of course, is all of us.
-Until recently, the Fourth Estate has long been the most credible source of information we need for a thriving democracy.
-The media’s replacing its near-sacred responsibility to be reportorial with so-called “advocacy journalism” has resulted in the public trust in the media, according to the latest Gallup Poll, sinking to its all- time low.
+Until recently, the Fourth Estate has long been the most credible source of the information we need for a thriving democracy.
+The media’s replacing its near-sacred responsibility to be reportorial with so-called “advocacy journalism” has resulted in the public trust in the media, according to the latest Gallup Poll, sinking to its all-time low.
 Only 32% trust the mass media even "a fair amount.”
 And a new Harvard-Harris poll finds that 2/3 of Americans believe the mainstream media presents “a lot of fake news.”
 That view is held by a majority of both liberals and conservatives.

 Do you see other major societal trends?